One of our DogTime readers has a pooch who throws up every few weeks. Is that okay? Should she do something about it? She writes:

-Actually, yes, it can be.
-Just like people, some dogs have a sensitive stomach or will even vomit on an empty stomach.
+Just like people, some dogs have sensitive stomachs or will even vomit on an empty stomach.
 As long as the dog is eating, drinking, acting normally, exhibiting no other signs of illness, and showing no increase in frequency of the vomiting, there is typically no reason to worry.

 What Can You Do About It?

-There are many possible causes for your dog’s vomiting, which is why it is best to consult with your veterinarian.
-Your vet may prescribe changing your dog’s diet to food that is more easily digestible and less likely to cause acid buildup in the stomach.
+There are many possible causes for your dog’s vomiting, which is why it’s best to consult with your vet.
+They may prescribe changing your dog’s diet to food that’s more easily digestible and less likely to cause acid buildup in the stomach.

-If your dog vomits on an empty stomach, you may wish to feed them a small amount of food about an hour before bed.
-This will help keep their belly full enough throughout the night without causing them to wake up needing to go potty before morning.
+If your dog vomits on an empty stomach, you may wish to feed her a small amount of food about an hour before bed.
+This will help keep her belly full enough throughout the night without causing her to wake up needing to go potty before morning.

 Does your dog vomit frequently?
 How do you treat it?
+Do you have any questions for Dear Labby?
 Let us know in the comments below!